paperwm/PaperWM/README.md

 - [Switcher](https://github.com/daniellandau/switcher) - combined window switcher and launcher
 - [Dash to Dock](https://micheleg.github.io/dash-to-dock/) - a great dock

+## Incompatible extensions

+In most cases it should be enough to disable these extensions.

+- [DING (Desktop Icons NG)](https://gitlab.com/rastersoft/desktop-icons-ng) (shipped by default with Ubuntu, creates invisible windows and does not show icons, see #784)

 ## Prior work ##

 A similar idea was apparently tried out a while back: [10/GUI](https://web.archive.org/web/20201123162403/http://10gui.com/)